JakeBC/Scalable-React-Challenge/README.md

 3. **Functionality:** The app runs without errors, and the charts or summaries are dynamically generated based on the dataset.
 4. **Code Quality:** The code is well-structured, readable, and follows common best practices in React and TypeScript development.
 5. **Styling and UX:** The dashboard is visually appealing and user-friendly.
 Though advanced styling is not a requirement, a well-designed and organised UI is appreciated.
+6. **Testing:** If tests are added, they should be clear, meaningful, and demonstrate an understanding of testing concepts.

 ## Getting Started with the Project